lowrycito/handbook/pages/study-manual-general-handbook-8-elders-quorum.md

   * All prospective elders in the ward (see 8.4).

   * All high priests in the ward, except those who are currently serving in a stake presidency, in a bishopric, on a high council, or as a patriarch.
 These leaders are members of the stake high priests quorum.
-For information about the stake high priests quorum, see 6.2.1.1 and 29.3.5.
+For information about the stake high priests quorum, see 6.2.1.1.

 A young man may begin attending elders quorum meetings when he turns 18, even if he has not yet been ordained an elder.
 He counsels with his parents and